cbrwx/lstm_crypto_predictor/README.md

 The script then splits the data into training and test sets, and converts the data into a time series dataset.
 An LSTM model is then created and trained on the training data, and predictions are made for the next 24 hours.

 Finally, the script plots the actual and predicted price trends, and displays the plot.
+Im also aware of the mislabeling of graphs, but as with all prediction its a trend not a set value, so mislabel it as you wish.

      /\_/\
     ( o.o )